NPellet/jsGraph/tutorials/10-zoom.md

 ### <a id="mousewheel"></a>Mouse wheel

-The mousewheel behavior is set in the ```mouseAction``` array of the graph instance.
+The mousewheel behavior is set in the ```mouseActions``` array of the graph instance.
 Options include:

 * ```baseline``` sets the zero of the scaling
 * ```direction``` (```y``` or ```x```) sets the direction of the zooming